Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 In Theorem \ref{th:CNV}, for a given initial utility, we construct an $\GX$-consistent utility of given optimal portfolio (martingale).
 The extension which we give here which, up-technical points, characterizes all the $\GX$-consistent utilities equivalent to the previous one (in the sense that they gives the same optimal portfolio process).
 This characterization expresses only how we have to diffuse the function $u_x(x) $ to stay within the framework of the $\GX$-consistent utilities.
-The answer is intuitive because it expresses that it is enough to keep a monotonous flow of martingale $\Y$ which do not influence the reference market.
+The answer is intuitive because it expresses that it is enough to keep a monotonous flow $Y^*\in \GY_{X^*}$: $Y(X-X^*),~X\in \GX$ are a g-supermartingale.
+Moreover, note that in the forward problem the idea, at the beginning, is to diffuse the initial utility $u$ using the information given by the path of $X^*$.
+Contrary to what one might think we observe clearly that the diffusion is not on $u$ but on the derivative $u_x$.

 \begin{proof}